 A card index to local newspaper is available (some references here have also been added to the Australiana Index .
 The two most comprehensive card indexes in the room are Herald, (Melbourne), Jan.
 1926 - 12 Nov.
 1970 and Sun, (Melbourne), Jan.
 1929 - 12 Nov.
 1970.

 A page about the indexes is included on the How to find things in newspapers research guide .
 The SLV’s Online index to published sources of information about people, places, organisations and events in Victoria.

 Staff are finding a big part of their jobs is to assist patrons find living people.
 Popular resources include passenger lists, UK census, IGI (International Genealogical Index), cemetery records, probate records, convict records and phone and post office directories.
 Electoral Rolls for Victoria and some other states are available to 2008.
 A microfiche collection also fills in gaps from information available online.

 Selected issues for Sands and McDougall directories of Victoria have been digitised and are accessible via the SLV website

 The space includes a number of computers which retain older operating systems so that some CD Rom resources such as the Digger format indexes can still be accessed.

 There is much to explore via the SLV website and even more so if you are onsite.
 From the home page hover over the tab “Search and discover” – then specifically “for family historians”.
 Links include recommended resources and family history research guides.
 Some resources can be accessed at home with the SLV library card (or barcode).
 Guides provide introduction to topics and often include links to other agencies, archives and libraries that have collections.
 Feedback is welcome.

 If you would like to check out the space yourself and be inspired to start (or continue) your family history research book yourself into an introductory tour.
-Details here
+Check the SLV website for sessions.

 Local and Family History Librarian